FAQs

 A.

-Upon receipt of an inquiry, a potential church/ministry partner is asked to provide a job description/tasks list for their virtual assistant.
-The clearer a church/ministry can describe their expectations and results desired, the better.
-Once a job description is received, depending on its thoroughness and clarity, a 10–20-minute conversation may be needed to address any questions and/or flesh out some details.
+Upon receipt of an inquiry, a potential church/ministry partner is asked to provide a job description/task list for their virtual assistant.
+The clearer a church/ministry can describe their expectations and desired results, the better.
+Once a job description is received, depending on its thoroughness and clarity, a 10–20-minute conversation may be needed to address any questions and/or discuss some details.
 After we have a good job description/task list in hand (and it is not uncommon for us to help churches/ministries prepare those), a virtual assistant is selected and a custom proposal is sent to the potential church/ministry partner.
 Every proposal we write is custom.
+We can provide both an hourly and a value-based proposal.

 Q?